-Our aluminum forward contract positions, the counterparty of which is largely Alcan, are entered into to hedge anticipated future sales and future purchases of metal that are required for firm sales and purchase commitments to fabricated products customers.
-Consequently, any negative impact of movements in the price of aluminum on the forward contracts would generally be offset by an equal and opposite impact on the sales and purchases being hedged.
+Our aluminum forward contract positions are undertaken to hedge anticipated future purchases of metal that are required to support firm sales commitments with fabricated products customers.
+Consequently, the negative impact of movements in the price of aluminum on the forward contracts would generally be offset by an equal and opposite impact on the purchases being hedged, measured at the time the contracts and the underlying obligations come due.

-The effect of a reduction of 10% in aluminum prices on our aluminum forward and options contracts outstanding at March 31, 2005 would be to decrease our net income over the period ending December 2007 by approximately \$57 million (\$36 million in 2005, \$13 million in 2006 and \$8 million in 2007).
-These results reflect a 10% reduction from the March 31, 2005, three-month LME aluminum closing price of \$1,973 per tonne and assume an equal 10% drop has occurred throughout the aluminum forward price curve existing as at March 31, 2005.
+The effect of a reduction of 10% in aluminum prices on our aluminum forward and options contracts outstanding at June 30, 2005 would be to decrease net income, assuming hedge accounting determination is met, over the period ending December 2007 by approximately \$50 million (\$31 million in 2005, \$14 million in 2006 and \$5 million in 2007).
+These results reflect a 10% reduction from the June 30, 2005, three-month LME aluminum closing price of \$1,731 per tonne and assume an equal 10% drop has occurred throughout the aluminum forward price curve existing as at June 30, 2005.